2026 Notary Study Guide

 Nevada Notary Public

-Exam Practice
+Exam Practice Test

 No signup required • No ads • Start immediately

-How to Pass the Nevada Notary Exam
+How to Pass the Nevada Notary Public Exam (SOS)

 The Nevada Notary Public exam consists of 25 multiple-choice questions and requires a score of 20 or higher (80%) to pass.
 Study the Nevada Notary Public Handbook published by the Secretary of State thoroughly — every question is sourced from it.
 Pay close attention to the types of notarial acts, proper certificate language, journal requirements, acceptable forms of identification, and the penalties for notarial misconduct.
 Practicing with Nevada-specific questions under timed conditions is the most effective way to build the confidence and speed you need on test day.